 - One single-port IB HCA

 - One dual-port IB HCA

-- One HCA with two single-port IB connectors
+- Two HCAs each with a single-port IB connector

-Each compute blade is configured with two four-core, six-core or eight-core Intel processors - a maximum of 16 processor cores per compute blade.
+The node board in an IP113 blade is configured with two four-core, six-core or eight-core Intel processors - a maximum of 16 processor cores per compute blade.
 A maximum of 16 DDR3 memory DIMMs are supported per compute blade.

 The two processors on the IP113 maintain an interactive communication link using the Intel QuickPath Interconnect (QPI) technology.
-This high-speed interconnect technology provides data transfers between the processors, memory and I/O hub components.
+This high-speed interconnect technology provides data transfers between the on-board processors.
+See the section "QuickPath Interconnect Features" on page 28 for an overview of the link functionality and bandwidth capability.
 Note that the IP113 blade can optionally support one or two native "on-board" hard disk or SSD drive options for local swap/scratch usage.